kknd3k/PHBS_BlockChain_2018/README.md

 ID：1701212941 Name: 陈思豪（Sihao Chen）

 # Introduction
-For a common currency, their is a central authority and the currency value is related to factors like the economic power of one country and domestic capital return.
+For a fiat currency, their is a central authority and the currency value is related to factors like the economic power of one country and domestic capital return.
 But bitcoin is a different thing.
 Van Wijk (2013) thinks that bitcoin is actually a string of code.
 It's worth intrinsically nothing.
 Can we still apply some classic economic model on bitcoin price formation?
 Or should we found new determinants or models to explain it?
 <br>
 <br>I collected some literatures focus on bitcoin price formation.
 Actually this is a tough problem.
 Bitcoin price is extremely volatile no matter you denote in which currency like US dollar or CNY.
 This huge fluctuation will produces noise which makes meaningful analysis difficult.
 Most of papers didn't provide a feasible model that can be used for prediction.
 It seems that bitcoin price is more efficient than I expect.
 Eventually, I still found some factors related to bitcoin price.